Amazon EC2: A Comprehensive Operations and Architecture Reference

 --output text

-# Find most recent AMI
+Find the most recent Amazon Linux 2023 AMI

 aws ec2 describe-images \